“Our deepest fear is not that we are inadequate.

 It is our light, not our darkness, that most frightens us.”

 When I explore below the surface of many situations, I repeatedly find that my greatest barrier to growth, expansion, and taking positive action is…ME!

 One of my favorite yoga teachers frequently reminds us to “qualify” ourselves.
 That sounds like a rather strange request, but think how many times we avoid a certain action because we don’t believe we are up to the task.
-We don’t stretch beyond our comfort zone to apply for a job we’ve never done before; take a risk to go against cultural norms even when it feels right to you; take the leap from perpetual student to leader or teacher.
+We don’t stretch beyond our comfort zone to apply for a job we’ve never done before; take a risk to go against cultural norms even when it feels right; take the leap from perpetual student to leader or teacher.

-We find lots of ways to disqualify ourselves: we don’t have enough training or experience; we could never do it as well as someone else we admire; we are too something- young, old, fat, thin, shy, sensitive, inarticulate, etc.
+We find lots of ways to disqualify ourselves: we don’t have enough training or experience; we could never do it as well as someone we admire; we are too something- young, old, fat, thin, shy, sensitive, inarticulate, etc.